 The scholarship will be cancelled if you proceed to a more advanced level of education without receiving approval for the extension of the period of the scholarship.

 Q1.
 I received the package containing visa documents.
-It included forms such as a blank Pledge and an Application for Tokyo Tech Student ID Card.
+It included forms such as a blank Pledge and Request for Admission to Tokyo Tech as a Research Student.
 I already downloaded these forms from the website and sent them via airmail to Tokyo Tech.
 Do I need to fill these documents out again?

 A1.
 If you have already sent them to us, you do not have to resubmit them.
 These blank forms are to ensure that all students have a set of the forms in case they are unable to download them from the website.